grafana/tutorials/README.md

 ## Deploy changes to grafana.com

 When a PR is merged to master with changes in the `content/tutorials` directory, those changes are automatically synched to the grafana/website repo on the `master` branch.
+Follow the directions at https://github.com/grafana/website#publishing to make changes live.

 ## Resources